MaskingTechnology/comify/README.md

 ## How to run

-The project required [Node.js](https://nodejs.org/) version 20+ to run the application and [Docker](https://www.docker.com/) for the additional services.
+The project requires [Node.js](https://nodejs.org/) version 20+ to run the application and [Docker](https://www.docker.com/) for the additional services.

 You need to set up the configuration first by copying the `example.env` file to a `development.env` file.
 Copying the file is enough for the first run.
-After that, you can run the following command to start Docker:
+Then you can run the following command to start Docker:

 ```bash
 npm run docker-compose up